rohan843/cybersecurity-notes/README.md

 It is focussed on managing and securing physical networks and wireless communications.
 This includes on-site, remote, and cloud communications.
 For example, globally disallowing employees' laptops from connecting to public networks.

-Organizations with remote, hybrid, and on-site work environments must ensure data remains secure, but managing external connections to make certain that remote workers are securely accessing an organization’s networks is a challenge.
+Organizations with remote, hybrid, and on-site work environments must ensure data remains secure, but managing external connections to make certain that remote workers are securely accessing an organization's networks is a challenge.
 Designing network security controls-such as restricted network access-can help protect users and ensure an organization's network remains secure when employees travel or work outside of the main office.

 ### Dom.
 5: Identity and Access Management